Battle of Antonov Airport: Background

-Antonov Airport, or the Hostomel Airport, is a major international cargo airport located in the town of Hostomel, just at the outskirts of the capital of Ukraine, Kyiv.
+Antonov Airport, or the Hostomel Airport, is a major international cargo airport located in the town of Hostomel, on the northwestern outskirts of the capital of Ukraine, Kyiv.
+It was formerly a Soviet air base and has a 3,500 meter runway.
 The airport was owned and operated by the Antonov State Enterprise, the Ukrainian state-owned aerospace and air defense company.
 The airport hosted the only Antonov An-225 Mriya, the world's largest airplane.
 The airport is strategically significant due to its ability to receive heavy transport aircraft and its closeness to Kyiv as well as European route E373.

 As Hostomel is located just outside Kyiv, around 10 km away, and could give quick access to the capital, it was strategically important.
 In the time leading up to the Russian invasion of Ukraine, the United States Central Intelligence Agency (CIA) obtained detailed information about Russian attack plans.
 CIA director William J. Burns travelled to Ukraine in January 2022, and informed the Ukrainian leadership that Russia intended to capture Antonov Airport for an airbridge, which would allow Russian forces to quickly move into Kyiv to "decapitate the government".
 According to Kyrylo Budanov, Chief of Ukraine's Main Directorate of Intelligence, banker Denys Kireyev obtained information on 23 February 2022 from Russian sources that the Russian invasion of Ukraine would begin on 24 February and that Antonov Airport would be the site of the main attack of the invasion.
 Analysts believed that President of Russia Vladimir Putin and the rest of the Russian leadership assumed that such a quick operation would throw Ukraine into disarray, resulting in the collapse of the Ukrainian military and allowing Russia to install a puppet government.
 Madison Policy Forum analyst John Spencer argued that this would have secured a military victory for Russia, albeit probably producing a massive Ukrainian insurgency.

 The warnings by the CIA and Kireyev helped the Ukrainian military to prepare for an attack on Antonov Airport.
-Conversely, the Ukrainians did not expect a large-scale airborne assault on Antonov Airport, instead assuming that the Russians would sent a small group of special forces with helicopters in the case of an invasion.
+Conversely, the Ukrainians did not expect a large-scale airborne assault on Antonov Airport, instead assuming that the Russians would send a small group of special forces with helicopters in the case of an invasion.
 As a result, the airport only held a small garrison of 200–300 National Guard troops belonging to the 4th Rapid Reaction Brigade, as the remainder had been moved to the frontline in eastern Ukraine.
-These troops were mostly conscripts, though there were a "handful" of professional contract soldiers; aside of a few BTRs, at least one ZU-23-2 gun, and a few 9K38 Igla man-portable air-defense systems (MANPADS), the garrison was lightly equipped.
+These troops were mostly conscripts, though there were a "handful" of professional contract soldiers; aside from a few BTRs, at least one ZU-23-2 gun, and a few 9K38 Igla man-portable air-defense systems (MANPADS), the garrison was lightly equipped.
 The setup of defenses at the airport and its garrisoning was hindered by the Antonov State Enterprise whose leadership initially blocked the entry of National Guard troops.
 The Ukrainian military was only able to fully garrison the airport on 23 February, one day before the Russian invasion.